mclarac/maria-lara-portfolio/final_project_maria_lara.md

 | Gestalt | 2 open-ended and 1 Likert-type |
 | **Total** | **22** |

-For more details, please see the complete questionnaire [here](https://docs.google.com/document/d/1ob5e_DYpwsW9I0VsEnPEkfyOmZgjBbXtQkZStMcL7D0/edit?usp=sharing) - Note that it's accessible only to the CMU community
+For more details, please see the complete questionnaire [here](https://docs.google.com/document/d/1ob5e_DYpwsW9I0VsEnPEkfyOmZgjBbXtQkZStMcL7D0/edit?usp=sharing) - Note that the document is accessible only to the CMU community.

 #### Analysis